sairis-ai/help-center/docs/admin/Courses/102-writing-clear-user-inputs.md

 **Prompt Engineering 102**

 ## Introduction
 Effective communication with AI starts with well-crafted user input prompts.
-The clearer and more structured your prompts, the more accurate and useful the AI '92s responses will be.
+The clearer and more structured your prompts, the more accurate and useful the AI's responses will be.
 By following key principles of clarity, structure, and specificity, you can eliminate ambiguity, reduce the need for follow-ups, and consistently generate high-quality AI outputs in Sairis.

 ### Learning Objectives